-Hybrid Publishers has been publishing high quality books since 1998 – covering a broad range of titles by well known and new authors, including business and legal texts, books on personal development and health, history, memoirs, Judaica, stories of Indigenous Australia and a small amount of fiction and poetry.
+Hybrid Publishers, based in Melbourne, Australia, publishes high quality books covering a broad range of titles by well known and new authors, including business and legal texts, books on personal development and health, history, memoirs, Judaica, stories of Indigenous Australia and a small amount of fiction and poetry.
 Hybrid does not publish children's or YA (Young Adult) books, science fiction or fantasy.
 YA titles are published separately under the Ford Street imprint, only from commissioned authors.

 Shortlisted for 2014 NSW Premier's Literary Awards!

 What happens when a headstrong Australian girl meets a charming older Italian man?
 Vivien was brought up in country Victoria with dreams of becoming a singer, but was trapped in a disastrous early marriage; Eliseo grew up in a small village in Abruzzo and suffered through the Second World War.Learn More

 Gabrielle Gouch will be appearing at the Sydney Jewish Writers' Festival, August 21-24, at Shalom College, UNSW, in a session on 'Family journeys – moving forward, looking' back on Sunday 24 August from 11:15am – 12:15pm.

 'Exceptional times call for extraordinary measures and Gouch takes a complex true story and delivers an exceptional chronicle.
 Interwoven are the far-reaching deeds of 20th century Europe that confront ancestral love, fortuitous occasions and destiny.
 The resulting tapestry is a well-written treatment of ordinary lives living in remarkable times.'
 Read the rest of this review:

 'A very interesting book with some great observations, and some lovely turns of phrase.'
 Sue Terry, Whispering GumsLearn More